jiayuasu/CSE512-Project-Hotspot-Analysis-Template/README.md

 ## Submission
 ### Submission files
-1. Submit your project jar package on Vocareum website to get your grade.
-2. Submit your project source code onto Blackboard and follow the submission instruction on BB.
+1. Submit your project source code onto Canvas and follow the submission instruction.
-3. Note that: you need to make sure your code can compile and package by entering ```sbt clean assembly```.
+2. Note that: you need to make sure your code can compile and package by entering ```sbt clean assembly```.
 We will run the compiled package on our cluster directly using "spark-submit" with parameters.
 If your code cannot compile and package, you will not receive any points.

 ## Tips (Optional)
 This section is same with that in Phase 2.